lidofinance/core/docs/scratch-deploy.md

 Also you need to specify `DEPLOYER` private key in `accounts.json` under `/eth/holesky` like `"holesky": ["<key>"]`.
 See `accounts.sample.json` for an example.

-To start the deployment, run (the env variables must already defined) from the root repo directory:
+To start the deployment, run (the env variables must already defined) from the root repo directory, e.g.:

 ```shell
 bash scripts/scratch/dao-holesky-deploy.sh